Electron assisted $dd$ reactions in metals

 Astrophysical factors have great importance in nuclear astrophysics \cite {Angulo}, \cite{Descouvemont}.
-Investigating astrophysical factors of nuclear reactions of low atomic numbers \cite{Raiola1}, in the cross section measurements of the $dd$ reactions in deuterated metal targets extraordinary observations were made.
+In the last two decades, investigating astrophysical factors of nuclear reactions of low atomic numbers, in the cross section measurements of the $dd$ reactions in deuterated metal targets extraordinary observations were made in low energy accelerator physics \cite {Raiola1}.
 The phenomenon of increasing cross sections of the reactions measured in solids compared to the cross sections obtained in gaseous targets is the so called anomalous screening effect.
-A few years ago a systematical survey of the experimental methods applied in investigating and the theoretical efforts for the explanation of the anomalous screening effect was made \cite{Huke} from which one can conclude that the full theoretical explanation of the effect is still open.
-Here it is shown that the electron assisted $dd$ processes in metal environment are able to produce yields which are considerable in the energy range investigated in \cite{Huke}.
+A few years ago a systematical survey of the experimental methods applied in investigating and the theoretical efforts for the explanation of the anomalous screening effect was done \cite{Huke} from which one can conclude that the full theoretical explanation of the effect is still open.
+Here it is shown that the electron assisted $dd$ processes in metal environment produce yields which are considerable in the energy range investigated in \cite{Huke}.

 Let us consider the following $dd$ nuclear reactions